dapr/python-sdk/examples/state_store_query/README.md

-# Example - Get Configuration
+# Example - Query State Store

 This example demonstrates the State Store Query Alpha API in Dapr.
 It demonstrates the following APIs: